aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.23.9 (March 12, 2021) =
+* FIX: Try to fix seemingly randomly created automatic redirects when a page is saved. (for WonderGeekWoman)

 = Version 2.23.8 (February 22, 2021) =
 * FIX: Try to avoid infinite redirects (for adam198).